ibm-cloud-docs/Cloudant/offerings/bluemix.md

 ### Viewing and changing capacity
 {: #viewing-and-changing-capacity}

 Managing the provisioned throughput capacity allocated to an instance can be done by using either the UI or API.
-Note that changes to the provisioned throughput capacity are only allowed using the paid {{site.data.keyword.cloudant_short_notm}} Standard plan.
+Changes to the provisioned throughput capacity are only allowed by using the paid {{site.data.keyword.cloudant_short_notm}} Standard plan.
 Users of the free Lite plan have a fixed amount of provisioned throughput capacity but can use the Capacity UI to estimate costs for a capacity setting on the Standard plan.

-The method for managing the provisioned throughput capacity via the UI will depend on whether the {{site.data.keyword.cloudant_short_notm}} instance is deployed in a Resource Group or a Cloud Foundry org and space.
-Starting in July 2018, all instances were deployed in Resource Groups, and it is recommended to migrate any instances deployed in a Cloud Foundry org and space to a Resource Group to take advantage of the latest user experience.
-For more information, see [How does {{site.data.keyword.cloudant_short_notm}} work with {{site.data.keyword.cloud_notm}} Resource Groups?](/docs/Cloudant?topic=cloudant-how-does-ibm-cloudant-work-with-ibm-cloud-resource-groups-).
+The method for managing the provisioned throughput capacity via the UI depends on whether the {{site.data.keyword.cloudant_short_notm}} instance is deployed in a Resource Group or a Cloud Foundry org and space.
+Starting in July 2018, all instances are deployed in Resource Groups.
+It's recommended that you migrate any instances that are deployed in a Cloud Foundry org and space to a Resource Group to take advantage of the latest user experience.
+For more information, see [How does {{site.data.keyword.cloudant_short_notm}} work with {{site.data.keyword.cloud_notm}} Resource Groups?](/docs/Cloudant?topic=cloudant-how-does-ibm-cloudant-work-with-ibm-cloud-resource-groups-)

 #### UI - Resource Group